 The PLL is enabled by setting the PLLEN bit (OSCTUNE<6>) or the PLLCFG bit (CONFIG1H<4>).
-For the HF-INTOSC as primary, the PLL must be enabled with the PLLEN.
-This provides a software control for the PLL, enabling even if PLLCFG is set to '1', so that the PLL is enabled only when the HF-INTOSC frequency is within the 4 MHz to16 MHz input range.
+The PLLEN bit provides a software control for the PLL, even if PLLCFG is set to '0'.
+The PLL is enabled only when the HS or EC oscillator frequency is within the 4 MHz to16 MHz input range.

-This also enables additional flexibility for controlling the application's clock speed in software.
-The PLLEN should be enabled in HF-INTOSC mode only if the input frequency is in the range of 4 MHz-16 MHz.
+This enables additional flexibility for controlling the application's clock speed in software.
+The PLLEN should be enabled in HS or EC Oscillator mode only if the input frequency is in the range of 4 MHz-16 MHz.